jogonba2/data-maker/README.md

 ```

 # Contribute
-Please install and use symanto-dev-tools for correctly formatting the code when contributing to this repo.
+Please install and use dev-tools for correctly formatting the code when contributing to this repo.